Roger de Clare, 2nd Earl of Hertford: Life

 In 1158 or 1160, Roger advanced with an army to the relief of Carmarthen Castle, then besieged by Rhys, and pitched his camp at Dinweilir.
 Not daring to attack the Welsh prince, the English army offered peace and retired home.
 In 1163, Rhys again invaded the conquests of Clare, who,learn incidentally, has at some earlier period caused Einion, the capturer of Humfrey Castle, to be murdered by domestic treachery.
 In 1164 he assisted with the Constitutions of Clarendon.
 From his munificence to the Church and his numerous acts of piety, Roger was called the "Good Earl of Hertford".
 He was the founder of Little Marcis Nunnery prior to 1163.

 A second time all Cardigan was wrested from the Norman hands; and things now wore so threatening an aspect that Henry II led an army into Wales in 1165, although, according to one Welsh account, Rhys had made his peace with the king in 1164, and had even visited him in England.
 The causes assigned by the Welsh chronicle for this fresh outbreak of hostility are that Henry failed to keep his promises – presumably of restitution – and secondly that Roger, earl of Clare, was honourably receiving Walter, the murderer of Rhys's nephew Einion.

 For the third time it is shown that Cardigan was overrun and the Norman castles burnt; but it is possible that the events assigned by the 'Annales Cambræ' to the year 1165 are the same as those assigned by the 'Brut y Tywysogion' to 1163.

 In the intervening years, Roger had been abroad, and is found signing charters at Le Mans, probably about Christmas 1160, and again at Rouen in 1161.
-In July 1163 he was summoned by Thomas Becket to do homage in his capacity of steward to the archbishops of Canterbury for the castle of Tunbridge.
+In July 1163 he was summoned by Thomas Becket to do homage in his capacity of steward to the archbishops of Canterbury for the castle of Tonbridge.
 In his refusal, which he based on the grounds that he held the castle of the king and not of the archbishop, he was supported by Henry II.
 Next year he was one of the "recognisers" of the Constitutions of Clarendon.
 Early in 1170 he was appointed one of a band of commissioners for Kent, Surrey, and other arts of southern England.
 His last known signature seems to belong to June or July 1171, and is dated abroad from Chevaillée.He appears to have died in 1173, and certainly before July or August 1174, when Richard, earl of Clare, his son, went to the king at Northampton.

 Family

-Roger married Maud de St. Hilary, daughter of James de St. Hilary and Aveline.
-Together they had seven children:
+Roger married Matilda (or Maud) de St. Hilary, daughter of Jean or James de St. Hilary and Aveline, later married to William d'Aubigny, 2nd Earl of Arundel.
+Together they had eight children: